leandroarndt/msfs_livery_tools/README.md

 ## Requirements

 MSFS Livery Tools uses [Microsoft's texconv.exe](https://github.com/Microsoft/DirectXTex/wiki/Texconv) in order to extract and compress texture files.
+An external tool (there are plenty in a web search) can deal with this issue.

 ## Support MSFS Livery Tools